RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-Next, we analyze the errors' dependence on the crossbar state, \emph{i.e.}, the conductances of synaptic devices.
-To this end, we fixed the inputs to a 64x64 crossbar array and varied the conductances of the synaptic devices to obtain different crossbar states.
+Next, we characterize errors' dependence on the crossbar state, \emph{i.e.}, the conductances of all synaptic devices.
+To this end, we fix the inputs to a 64x64 crossbar array and vary the conductances of the synaptic devices to obtain different crossbar states.
 Figure~\ref{fig:NI_evaluation}(d) shows the maximum (MAX), minimum (MIN), and average (AVG) errors across columns of the crossbar over 1000 random crossbar states.
-We observe that the errors show significant dynamism across these states.
-Further, we also plot the error for a sample crossbar state (Sample-Run) to demonstrate the irregular pattern that the errors show across crossbar columns.
-Moreover, this irregular pattern also deviates notably from the patterns observed for MAX, MIN, and AVG errors.
+We observe that the errors show significant variation across these states.
+In Figure~\ref{fig:NI_evaluation}(d), we also plot the errors for a sample crossbar state (Sample-Run) to demonstrate the variation of errors across crossbar columns.
+Note that this pattern is quite different from the patterns observed for MAX, MIN, and AVG errors.

 To analyze the errors' dependence on the applied inputs, we fixed the conductances of all synaptic devices and varied the inputs.
 Figure~\ref{fig:NI_evaluation}(e) shows the variations in errors across inputs.
 We observe that the variance across inputs (MAX and MIN) for a particular column is noticeable, but small in comparison to the variance across crossbar states.
-However, the dynamism in errors across columns is significant.

 Figures~\ref{fig:NI_evaluation}(d-e) depicts how errors vary across crossbar columns.
 While there is a slight trend of increase in error as we go from the first to the last column, it is not always the last column that incurs the maximum error.
-Rather any column can incur the maximum error depending on the crossbar states and the applied inputs.
+Rather any column can incur the maximum error depending on the crossbar state and the applied inputs.

 Finally, we also evaluate the impact of variations by performing Monte-Carlo simulation on a sample set of 10,000 crossbar states obtained by considering variations in synaptic conductances ($\sigma$/$\mu$ = 10\%)~\cite{synapse_variation}.
 Figure~\ref{fig:NI_evaluation}(f) shows the maximum, minimum, and average error observed on a 64x64 crossbar array across these samples.
 The variations in synaptic conductances can occur due to two prominent reasons: (i) Process variations and (ii) Imperfect programming, \emph{i.e.}, errors during write operations.